Floer trajectories and stabilizing divisors: Floer trajectories

 where

-is the {\em normal deformation space}, see for example Arbarello-Cornalba-Griffiths \cite[Chapter 11]{ar:gac2}, also known as the space of {\em gluing parameters} in symplectic geometry.
+is the {\em normal deformation space}, see for example Arbarello-Cornalba-Griffiths \cite[Chapter 11]{ar:gac2}, and $T_{w(e)^\pm} C$ are the tangent spaces on either side of the corresponding nodes $w(e) \in C$.
+Elements of the normal deformation space are known as {\em gluing parameters} in symplectic geometry.
 Given a universal deformation of stable curves of fixed type $\Gamma$, the {\em gluing construction} produces a universal deformation by removing small disks around each node in a local coordinate $z$ and gluing the components together using maps $z \mapsto \delta_e/z$ where $\delta_e$ is the parameter corresponding to the $e$-th node.
 In genus zero there are several canonical schemes for choosing such local coordinates, for example, by using three special points on a component to fix an isomorphism with the projective line.

 The moduli space of {\em stable marked disks} is a smooth manifold with corners as described in Fukaya-Oh-Ohta-Ono \cite{fooo}.
-For integers $l,n \ge 0$, an $(l,n)$-marked disk is a stable $l+2n$-marked stable sphere $\hat{C}$ equipped with an anti-holomorphic involution $*: \hat{C} \to \hat{C}$ such that the first $l$ markings are those on the fixed locus of the involution $\hat{C}^*$.
-The quotient $C = \hat{C}/*$ of the curve by the involution is a union of {\em disk components} (arising from components preserved by the involution) and {\em sphere components} (arising from components interchanged by the involution).
+For integers $l,n \ge 0$, an $(l,n)$-marked disk is a stable $l+2n$-marked stable sphere $\hat{C}$ equipped with an anti-holomorphic involution $\iota_{\hat{C}}: \hat{C} \to \hat{C}$ such that the first $l$ markings are those on the fixed locus of the involution $\hat{C}^*$, and the quotient $C = \hat{C}/\iota_{\hat{C}}$ of the curve by the involution is a union of {\em disk components} (arising from components preserved by the involution and with non-empty fixed locus) and {\em sphere components} (arising from components interchanged by the involution).
 The markings fixed by the involution are {\em boundary markings} of $C$ while the remaining conjugated pairs of markings are {\em interior markings} of $C$.
 The deformation theory of stable disks is similar to that of stable spheres, except that the gluing parameters associated to the boundary markings will be assumed to be real non-negative: